hpyproject/hpyproject.org/posts/2022/05/hpy-0.0.4.md

 ```

-It
-is easy to forget about this resriction and if the raw data pointer is used
+Iu is easy to forget about this resriction and if the raw data pointer is used
 after the handle was closed, it may point to garbage.
 If the debug mode is
 enabled, it will make the underlying memory inaccessible and every access to the
 pointer will then cause a crash of the application.
 Unfortunately, not all